emilianobovetti/elm-toast/README.md

 # elm-toast

-Crispy toasts served just as you like in the Elm architecture.
+A simple way to implement toast messages, [pop-up notifications](https://en.wikipedia.org/wiki/Pop-up_notification) or snackbars in the Elm architecture.

 `elm-toast` is a highly customizable library that handles a toast stack for you.

+See online examples of a [trivial app](https://ellie-app.com/fz2FLpBJX4Sa1) and a [full-fledged thing](https://ellie-app.com/fz2DPCTmyvXa1) or run [example apps](https://github.com/emilianobovetti/elm-toast/tree/master/examples) on your machine.

 ## Toast